 Dead Air came out just before The Crazies (2010), the remake of George Romeros The Crazies (1973), premised around the idea of the accidental release of a military toxin that caused people to go insane.
-The remake had been rumoured for several years and there were a number of other films that came out around the period with a similar theme, including The Signal (2007), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016) and Mayhem (2017).
+The remake had been rumoured for several years and there were a number of other films that came out around the period with a similar theme, including The Signal (2007), Nine Miles Down (2009), Salvage (2009), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016), Mayhem (2017) and Mom & Dad (2017).
 To this extent, Dead Air, just like The Crazies 2010, sits on a close dividing line as to whether it works as a mass insanity film or can more properly be considered a zombie film.
 The infected here often behave more like zombies, including spreading the infection via a bite.

 Whatever the case, Dead Air no relation to Dead Air (1994), the earlier film about a radio talkback host being stalked by a serial killer feels like a low-budget US attempt to copy the far superior Canadian-made Pontypool (2008).
 Both films have a near-identical premise and are focused around a radio talkback show as the host determines to remain on air while an outbreak of mass insanity occurs outside.
 In both films, most of this is relayed via live phone-in callers and later as the infected break into the studio and bite members of the station crew.